george-hawkins/scorpi-b-/README.md

 There are various people selling something similar that plugs into the audio jack rather than a USB port - but this has the obvious issue that an audio plug is fairly free to rotate in the audio jack, which isn't what you want (and indeed various reviews I've seen complain about this happening).

-The Scorpi B+ is suprisingly well made - sure it's very simple, but it looks like it might be hand made (and well hand made) - at any rate it's a nice change from the low production standards that are common for third-party Pi add-ons.
+The Scorpi B+ is surprisingly well made - sure it's very simple, but it looks like it might be hand made (and well hand made).
+At any rate, it's a nice change from the low production standards that are common for third-party Pi add-ons.